nmanthatis/nmanthatis/README.md

 - 👋 Hi, I’m Nikos Manthatis, a Mechanical Engineering graduate.
-- 👀 I’m interested in control systems, machine learning and their implementation in bioengineering systems.
+- 👀 I’m interested in control systems, systems dynamics, machine learning and their implementation in bioengineering systems.
 - 🌱 I’m currently learning gaussian processes as part of bayesian optimization techniques.
 - 📫 How to reach me [manthatis.com](manthatis.com)